dannyfritz/css-container-query-demo/README.md

 ## Prior Art

 - Media Queries `@media`
 - Flexible Layouts with Grid / Flexbox / Float `display: flex`, `display: grid`, `float: left/right`
 - Resize Observer `new ResizeObserver()`

 ## CSS Container Query

 Gives the ability to query on a container size rather than just the viewport size with `@media`.

+Components will have the ability to determine their own layout and presentation based on the width of itself.

 Can be done with `ResizeObserver` today, but CSS can do it performantly and with better developer ergonomics.

 ```html
 <style>